missimx/missimx-api-rest/README.md

 		method:get

 		request:
-			symbol:the name of the trading pair, such as BTCCNY,LTCCNY,ETHCNY id:order id
+			symbol:the name of the trading pair, such as BTCUSDT,LTCUSDT,ETHUSDT id:order id
 			api_key: api_key can generate the API key in Account,
 			timestamp: timestamp, note: some of the vaule system to take the value of milliseconds, need to be converted into seconds (10 digits), the system determines the error of plus or minus 10 seconds as the legal timestamp. ,